-

 Mediterranean Iris

 Live and learn… I had always thought of Iris as a delicate and overbred plant for experienced gardeners.
-But when I came here I found out that Iris are one of the most robust, hardy, drought and heat resistant flowers…
+But when I came here I found out that Iris is one of the most robust, hardy, drought and heat resistant flowers…